vtmattedi/fullstackAws/readme.md

 Check out the front-end Project [Here](https://github.com/vtmattedi/fullstackAwsfront).

 ## Security
 The authentication method used on this project are based on two steps:

+ * a JWT access token using the `Bearer` header, used on every request to the server.
+ * a JWT refresh token, used to log in, log out, delete account and get a new refresh token.

+The token contains only the user ID (uid) for whom it was issued.

+### Authorization Logic
- * At login or after sign up, the user is issued a access token and a cookie is set with a refresh token (httponly, secure)
+ * At login or after sign up, the user is issued a access token and a cookie is set with a refresh token (httponly, secure).
  * The user must provide the acess token on every api call using the 'Bearer' header, but there is no need to send the refresh token cookie.
  * The user can solicitate a new access token using the refresh token cookie.
  * For logout/delete account the user must provide the cookie.